YourAlly/A-Simple-Table-Calculator/README.md

         return data;
     }

-And add the function to the object by first naming the inserting an object with a name of your own choice with the 'function' key containing a function as it's value.
+And add the function to the object by first naming the inserting an object with a name of your own choice with the 'function' key containing a function as it's value, along with the new column values they need.

    // Object that holds the functions
     const ALGORITHMS = {
         'FCFS': {
             'function': fcfs,
+            'columns': ['1-Process', '2-Burst_Time', '2B-Arrival_Time'],
             'requirements': ['1-Process', '2-Burst_Time'],
             'unique': ['1-Process']
         },

-        'SJF': {
+        'Shortest Job First': {
-            'function': not_yet_implemented
+            'function': sjf,
+            'columns': ['1-Process', '2-Burst_Time', '2B-Arrival_Time', 'Random Column'],
+            'requirements': ['1-Process', '2-Burst_Time'],
+            'unique': ['1-Process']
         },

         'SRTF': {
             'function': not_yet_implemented
         },

-        'PS': {
-            'function': not_yet_implemented
-        },

-        'RR': {
-            'function': not_yet_implemented
-        },

-        // New function
+        // Example function
-        'SUM': {
+        'SUM': {                                                                // Select option value
-            'function': calculate_sum,                      // Insert the function here 'requirements': ['1-Process', '2-Burst_Time'],  // Insert required inputs here
+            'function': calculate_sum,                                          // Function to be used 'columns': ['Column 1', 'Column 2'],                                // Additional columns
+            'requirements': ['Column 1', 'Column 2'],                           // Required inputs
-            'fill_columns': ['3-Arrival_Time']              // Columns to be filled with 0s (if they don't exist)
+            'fill_columns': { 'Column 3': Math.floor(Math.random() * 101) },    // Columns to be filled by value if not found
-            'unique': ['1-Process']                         // Columns to have unique inputs }
+            'unique': []                                                        // Columns to have unique inputs }
     }

 You can also add requirements (Key: 'requirements'), columns to be filled if they don't exist (Key: 'fill_columns'), and columns that should have unique values (Key: 'unique').

-If it requires a different column name you can add a new one
+You can add new columns on the MAIN_COLUMN_VALUES too.

-    // You can insert new column names here const COLUMN_VALUES = ['1-Process', '2-Burst_Time', '3-Arrival_Time', '4-Priority']
+    // You can insert new column names here const MAIN_COLUMN_VALUES = ['1-Process', '2-Burst_Time']

-I added '1-' to make the column go first on the table.
+You can edit values before the dash to set the priorities (Process goes first on the table).
+You can also use spaces for keys, I just found using underscores more comfortable

+To create a gantt chart you must use the create_chart(arrays) function which takes in an object containing arrays "value_name" and "duration", you can use the sort_data(value_name, duration, sort_by) function which returns the said required object sorted according to the values of sort_by array.

+    // Creates a gantt chart accoding to the sorted data create_chart(sort_data(
+        data['1-Process'],
+        data['2-Burst_Time'],
+        data['2A-Waiting_Time']));

-I found it easy, I hope others will find it that way too.
+I found it easy (Other than the gantt chart stuff), I hope others will find it that way too.

-Unfortunately I haven't made a function that prints a gantt chart yet

 ## Was it worth it